moby/moby/docs/reference/commandline/volume_inspect.md

 Display detailed information on one or more volumes

 Options:
-  -f, --format string   Format the output using the given go template
+  -f, --format string   Format the output using the given Go template
       --help            Print usage
 ```